emann615/Wireshark-Challenge-Carnage/README.md

 ### Q16) What was the Server header for the malicious domain from the previous question?

-If I look back at the TCP stream, I can find the respons from the malicious domain to the POST request to see the Server header.
+I pulled back up the TCP stream and found the response from the malicious domain to the POST request to see the **Server** header.

 <img src="https://github.com/emann615/emann615/assets/117882385/f6d2f0f8-0413-404b-b17c-8a2f540d29fe" height="60%" width="60%"/>
 </br>